 Brasil Through the Seasons

-Brasil does not ask for much to change through the year, but her needs do shift with the light.
+Brasil does not ask for much to change through the year, but its needs do shift with the light.
 Knowing what to expect each season means fewer surprises and less second-guessing what you see.

 Spring (March to May)

 This is when Brasil wakes up.
 New leaves start arriving faster, usually one every two to three weeks in good light.
 If you have been waiting to repot, spring is the right time: check the drainage holes, and if roots are circling or pushing through, go up one pot size.
 Resume monthly feeding as the days lengthen.
-If some reversion happened over winter, now is the moment to move her somewhere brighter and give new growth the chance to show the pattern again.
+If some reversion happened over winter, now is the moment to move the plant somewhere brighter and give new growth the chance to show the pattern again.

 Summer (June to August)

 Peak growing season.
 The soil dries out faster, so check it more regularly.
 Some growers water twice a week during heat waves; others find once a week still works.
 Go by the soil, not the calendar.
-Keep her back from south or west-facing glass if afternoon sun is strong: the pale sections scorch faster than the green ones.
+Keep the plant back from south or west-facing glass if afternoon sun is strong: the pale sections scorch faster than the green ones.
 Continue monthly feeding through August.

 Autumn (September to November)